Our Team

 Clive Fisher is a Scientist & Engineer, BSc (hons), Fellow of the Institution of Engineering and Technology, Chartered Engineer; Principal Scientist Government Service, Technical & Engineering Director Marconi (retired).

-The founding trustees and supporters started FAB 14 years ago supporting gene tests for hereditary eye disease and genetic research to find a cure.
-FAB is now concentrating on providing clinical psychology to improve family life/wellbeing/community engagement/education/job prospects/life chances to help children and young people with sight loss and visual impairment in the UK reach their full potential.
+The founding trustees and supporters started FAB 15 years ago supporting clinical psychology to improve family life/wellbeing/community engagement/education/job prospects/life chances to help children and young people with sight loss and visual impairment in the UK reach their full potential.

 Dr Richa Aspland - Lead Clinical Psychologist